pgalbavy/geneos/README.md

 ## Initialise and start-up

-To use your new plugin in a program, use it like this:
+To use your plugin in a program, use it like this:

 ```go
 package main